-If you are an avid sports fan, or a markeeter yourself, you might have noticed a recent trend in the sports marketing scenario: the progressive switch from “sponsorship” to “partnership”.
+If you are an avid sports fan, or a marketeer yourself, you might have noticed a recent trend in the sports marketing scenario: the progressive switch from “sponsorship” to “partnership”.
 How are these two terms different?
 What are the differences between partnership and sponsorship, and what does it mean for a company to become a Partner, rather than a Sponsor?

 Difference between partnership and sponsorship

 The most marketing-oriented properties in sports have begun this migration from the idea of “sponsorship” to the idea of “partnership” at the beginning of the last decade, as teams, athletes and events started to realise the whole concept of “sponsorship package” was not a good match anymore for the highly-complex marketing plans of global firms and brands.
 International powerhouses and multinational business simply did not want to buy the standard thing anymore, their communication strategy being far too elaborate for just a single-dimensioned marketing proposal.
 Not only that: they wanted sports and sports properties to become a full marketing asset for their products and services, tailor-made to their present and future communication strategy.
 If, before, it was up to the sports properties to offer specific marketing benefits, now it was the companies themselves tracing the route towards new boundaries of co-op.
 Marketing-wise, this was a revolution.

 The whole idea of sponsorship bloomed and the caterpillar quickly became a butterfly.